-The Equity Income Fund will seek to achieve its investment objective through a combination of capital appreciation and current income by investing, under normal market conditions, at least 80% of its net assets in income producing equity securities.
+The Equity Income Fund will seek to achieve its investment objective through a combination of capital appreciation and current income by investing, under normal market conditions, at least 80% of its net assets in income producing equity securities of both U.S. and non-U.S. companies.
 Income producing equity securities include, for example, common stock, preferred stock, and convertible securities.
-In making stock selections, Gabelli Funds, LLC, the Equity Income Fund's adviser (the

-"Adviser"), looks for securities that have a better yield than the average of the Standard and Poor's 500 Index (the "S&P 500 Index"), as well as capital gains potential.
+In making stock selections, Gabelli Funds, LLC, the Equity Income Fund's adviser (the "Adviser"), looks for securities of issuers with any capitalization size that have a better yield than the average of the Standard and Poor's 500 Index (the "S&P 500 Index"), as well as capital gains potential.